 You can visit Mycenae from Athens by car via the Greek National Road from Corinth to Tripolis.
 After the Corinth canal, you need to follow the route towards Nafplion and Mycenae.
 The distance between Athens and Mycenae is about 130 km.

-Day Tours to Mycenae
+Tours to Mycenae in Greece with Kids

 To visit Mycenae Greece with kids, I recommend a (guided) organized tour.
 These tours include skip-the-line tickets and start from Athens or Nafplion.
 They combine a relaxed visit to Mycenae with a tour in Epidaurus and/or Nafplion.
 Discover some day tours to Mycenae and grab the chance to learn everything about one of the most significant archaeological sights in Greece!